 There has been another recent discovery at Stonehenge – and it just might make the French a little jealous.
 There is evidence that frog legs were eaten by the locals there, some 8,000 years prior to becoming part of the French diet!

-David Jacques, from the University of Buckingham, said to the BBC: “The site blows the lid off the Neolithic Revolution in a number of ways.
+David Jacques, from the University of Buckingham, said, “The site blows the lid off the Neolithic Revolution in a number of ways.
 It provides evidence for people staying put, clearing land, building, and presumably worshipping, monuments.”

 “The area was clearly a hub point for people to come to from many miles away, and in many ways was a forerunner for what later went on at Stonehenge itself.
 The first monuments at Stonehenge were built by these people.
 For years people have been asking why is Stonehenge where it is, now at last, we have found the answers.
 We have found remains of big game animals, such as aurochs and red deer, and an enormous amount of burnt flint from their feasting fires.”